tylergneill/skrutable/manual.md

 * (Eventually: Installation via `pip`.
 For now...)

-* Click the green “Code” button on [GitHub main page](https://github.com/tylergneill/skrutable) or just click [here](https://github.com/tylergneill/skrutable/archive/master.zip) to download the repo.
+* Click the green “Code” button on [repo main page](https://github.com/tylergneill/skrutable) or just click [here](https://github.com/tylergneill/skrutable/archive/master.zip) to download the repo.

 * Put the `skrutable` folder where your other Python libraries are.
 	* Using `virtualenv`?
 You can put it directly in the relevant `lib/python3.x/site-packages` folder.
 	* Not?
 Then you can put it where your other packages normally install to (e.g. with `pip`).
 		* (Hint: command line `python -c "import sys; print(sys.path)"` to see where.)

-3. Get the other necessary Python libraries:
+* Get the other necessary Python libraries:
 	* currently only `numpy` (`pip` recommended)
 	* (should already be natively pre-installed: `collections`, `copy`, `json`, `operator`, `os`, `re`)